Ishaan-Dev5/sanatak/sprint-1/AWS_cost_allocation.md

 ## 2. What are AWS Cost Allocation Tags?

 AWS Cost Allocation Tags help you track and manage costs in a granular way.
-By attaching metadata to AWS resources, tags enable accurate cost tracking by project, department, environment, and more.
+By attaching tags to AWS resources, tags enable accurate cost tracking by project, department, environment, and more.
 They are essential for cost transparency, chargebacks, and budgeting.
 Cost Allocation Tags are **key-value pairs** assigned to AWS resources.
 AWS uses these tags to **organize usage costs** across different dimensions (e.g., teams, workloads).

 There are **two types**: